About

 Biography

-Currently I am a Postdoctoral Fellow in the Research Center for Optimal Digital Ethics and the Herbert Wertheim School of Public Health at the University of California, San Diego.
+I am an Assistant Professor of Social Informatics at the University of Texas at Austin in the School of Information.
+Previously, I was a postdoctoral fellow in the Research Center for Optimal Digital Ethics (ReCODE) as well as the Design Lab at the University of California, San Diego.
 In 2019, I earned my PhD in Information Science from Cornell University, where I was advised by Gilly Leshed, Dan Cosley (DanCo), and Poppy McLeod.
 Prior to my PhD, I worked as a project associate at the RAND Corporation, where I reported on a range of topics—from youth summer learning programs to the use and misuse of predictive policing techniques.
 Additionally, I earned a master's degree in Education Policy at Vanderbilt University Peabody College and studied Economics and History at the University of California, Davis.

 Research